 Many women may not be aware that heart disease and stroke are major threats to their health.
+Women's heart health is a major health issue and it's critical to be proactive in preventing heart disease.
 Heart disease is the number one cause of death among women in the United States, and stroke is number three.

 - Cardiovascular disease kills nearly twice as many women as all forms of cancer.